imjasonh/nopr-action/README.md

 # No Pull Requests

-This repo contains a GitHub Actions workflow to automatically close all Pull Requests opened on the repo.
+This repo contains a GitHub Actions workflowtestteststes to automatically close all Pull Requests opened on the repo.

 ![Image of self-closing box](http://i.imgur.com/wQdS8RJ.gif)